 3. Promoting health awareness and education

-In one study, SMS supported recall of a prostate intervention educational initiative among African American men, with 65% wanting to receive more information via text.
+In one study, SMS supported the recall of a prostate intervention educational initiative among African American men, with 65% wanting to receive more information via text.
 In a Spain-based study, 68% women attended breast screening exams if they were sent a text reminder three days before in parallel to a physical letter.

 SMS is more widely used as a tool for behavior change, especially with stagnant or inert audiences.
 We’re seeing this already in education where SMS is helping achieve better outcomes for students from poorer social-economic backgrounds and struggling with remote learning.